 Our corporate Investigation and surveillance teams work closely with the Winnipeg Police Service (WPS) and this, coupled with the presence of WPS special duty constables and our own loss prevention officer team, has led to the identification and arrest of hundreds of individuals.
 We continue to diligently analyze and explore all options in addressing this issue.

-Over the last 18 months, there has been a paradigm shift to the types of thefts we are seeing today.
+Over the last few years, there has been a paradigm shift to the types of brazen thefts we have been seeing.
 The people committing these crimes are not your average shoplifter.
 They are often dangerous and have little regard for the people working and shopping at Liquor Marts.
 We do not want, nor expect our employees to intervene in an active crime or attempt to apprehend thieves.